-Delaware judge convicts girl in fatal school bathroom fight
+Delaware judge convicts girl in fatal school bathroom attack

 WILMINGTON, Del.
-(AP) — A Delaware judge on Thursday convicted a 17-year-old girl charged with homicide after a school bathroom fight that left a 16-year-old girl dead.
+(AP) — A 17-year-old girl was convicted Thursday of criminally negligent homicide in a school bathroom attack in Delaware that left a 16-year-old classmate dead.

-Family Court Judge Robert Coonin delivered his ruling after hearing a week of testimony in the nonjury trial.
+The ruling came in a nonjury trial for three girls charged in the death of Amy Joyner-Francis.
+All three were 16 when the fight happened last year and were tried as juveniles.
+The girl convicted of homicide also was found guilty of misdemeanor conspiracy.

-An autopsy found that Amy Joyner-Francis died of sudden cardiac death, aggravated by physical and emotional stress from the April 2016 fight at Howard High School of Technology in Wilmington.
+One of the other girls, who in an online post said “we gonna get her…. she’s scared,” and kicked Joyner-Francis while she was on the floor struggling to defend herself, also was convicted of conspiracy.

 Most Read Stories